-When my mother was pregnant with her fourth child, my brother P.J., she was diagnosed with hypoglycemia, or low blood sugar.
+When my mother was pregnant with my brother P.J. – her fourth child – she was diagnosed with hypoglycemia, or low blood sugar.
 She worked with a dietician who had her off sugar and on organ meats.
 Almost every day of that pregnancy, my mother sautéed liver, onions and spinach for lunch.
 I was then seven-years-old and the smell would send me running outside for air, gagging and retching with all manner of drama.
-I swore off liver forever and pitched battles for years to come when the annual liver dinner would be served to me and my siblings.
+I swore off liver forever.
+I pitched battles for years to come when the annual liver dinner would be served to me and my siblings.

 Here, in brief, is my story of liver and onions recovery: